kohana/userguide/README.md

 ## A brief explanation of how the userguide works:

 The userguide uses [Markdown](http://daringfireball.net/projects/markdown/) and [Markdown Extra](http://michelf.com/projects/php-markdown/extra/) for the documentation.
-Here is a short intro to [Markdown syntax](http://kohanut.com/docs/using.markdown), as well as the [complete guide](http://daringfireball.net/projects/markdown/syntax), and the things [Markdown Extra adds](http://michelf.com/projects/php-markdown/extra/).  ((The userguide also adds some things we need to mention.))
+Here is a short intro to [Markdown syntax](http://kohanut.com/docs/using.markdown), as well as the [complete guide](http://daringfireball.net/projects/markdown/syntax), and the things [Markdown Extra adds](http://michelf.com/projects/php-markdown/extra/).
+Also read what the userguide adds to markdown at the end of this readme.

 ### Userguide pages